neos/Neos.EventSourcing/Readme.md

 The goal of the project is to provide the infrastructure for ES/CQRS for applications based on Flow Framework.

+# DISCLAIMER

+**Please note:** This documentation (as well as the inline docs) are not up to date with the implementation of this package unfortunately.
+We are about to change that.
+Please bear with us in the meantime and [get in touch](https://www.neos.io/docs-and-support/support.html) if you have any questions!

 # Requirements

 * PHP 7